Bobby-88/ups-telegram-notifier/README.md

 #### Currently, the following events are supported:

 ##### 1. ONBATTERY
-	This event occurs on a power outage on the main line, where UPS is coneected to
+	This event occurs on a power outage on the main line, where UPS is connected to

 ##### 2. OFFBATTERY
 	This happens after ONBATTERY, when the mains return to normal condition